MrViktorikus/turnt-hipster/README.md

 turnt-hipster
 =============

-This is a project for schüül, pls no hait. peez!
+This is a project for schüül, pls no hait. peez 0ut!
-Guud.
+Swag.